Matching IT Skills with the Complexity of Your Multi-Cloud Environment

 If you do manage to execute a multi-cloud strategy successfully, the issue of skills now arises.
 There was another article in Information Week, Does Your IT Department Have the Proper Cloud Skills?, where a gap is clearly identified.
 The IT Admin that ran the credit card to build a workload in a public cloud, most likely doesn’t have the skills to update the networking requirements to ensure compliance with internal and external policies.
 IT leadership is now realizing that cloud is not a technology fad, and they need to get their people up to speed fast to fully gain the competitive advantages that it offers.

 HyperCloudTM is more than multi-cloud management though.
 HyperCloudTM Analytics looks at the available services across public clouds to see the best place for a workload based on performance, cost, and compliance requirements.
-You can try out a subset of the features through our free trial here.
+You can sign up for a demo to view a subset of the features by clicking on this link – Request a Demo.
 The Enterprise App store provides over 400 templates to quickly and easily create applications which can be deployed with one click to public and private clouds.

 So, if you find yourself with an accidental multi-cloud strategy and with a bunch of tools that are really complex for your IT team to use – contact HyperGrid.
 We can help.